splynx/powerlynx-doc/networking/cudy.md

 ---
 outline: deep
 ---
-ℹ️ℹ️ℹ️ Due to limitations in the Cudy firmware, Powerlynx supports only Cudy WR1300 devices with version 2.2.3 or newer installed.
-Other Cudy devices can be connected to Powerlynx, but the following features won't work: CoA (change speed) and PoD (disconnect the customer).
-It is possible to use session timeouts to disconnect clients, but this is not the most effective method.
+ℹ️ℹ️ℹ️
+Powerlynx supports only Cudy WR1300 devices with [version 2.2.3](https://www.cudy.com/pages/download-center/wr1300-3-0) or newer installed.
+Please reach out to `support@powerlynx.app` for support on any other models.

 # Connect Cudy hotspot with Powerlynx
 In this manual, we will guide you on how to add a Cudy router as a hotspot in Powerlynx.